 Unlockable characters or variants of characters provide some long-term motivation.
 It's not absolutely necessary, but a cool gimmick, not least because it creates a connection to the classics.

 The fight ratings provide even more motivation.
 After each level, the efficiency of the beating is assessed.
 How well you do depends mainly on the combos you have made and the hits you hit.
 Because in some levels opponents only appear in small groups, it is difficult to achieve high ratings at the beginning.
 The more opponents come, the easier it becomes - at least in theory, because then the risk of being beaten up also increases.

 Streets of Rage 4 quickly shows that an offensive approach is not always the most efficient.
-Patience is required: instead of knocking out individual opponents when they appear, you can “collect” opponents in order to then beat them up in a targeted manner and in groups.
+Patience is required: instead of knocking individual opponents out of their boots with their appearance, you can “collect” opponents in order to then thrash them in groups and in a targeted manner.
 This works extremely well thanks to the effective special attacks.

 Patience is a virtue in Streets of Rage 4 anyway, because too often you rush forward - and then you can't go back.
 Annoying when the urgently needed life replenisher disappears from view.
 It becomes all the more frustrating when the game-over-screen lights up.

-Streets of Rage 4 is also really fun in the cooperative offline mode with up to four players.
-This also works online, then in pairs and also well, but not always due to connection weaknesses that sometimes occur.
+Streets of Rage 4 is also great fun in the cooperative offline mode with up to four players.
+This also works online, then in pairs and also well, but not always due to sometimes occurring connection weaknesses.
 You can literally see that individual players are struggling with poor management.
-Still: Overall, Streets of Rage 4 is running pretty smoothly.
-While the solo mode used to be the “way to go” for Streets of Rage, today the couch-co-op session is the highlight of the modern-nostalgic flogger.
+Nevertheless: Overall, Streets of Rage 4 runs pretty smoothly.
+While solo mode used to be the "way to go" for Streets of Rage, today the couch co-op session is the highlight of the modern-nostalgic brawler.